petercorke/robotics-toolbox-python/roboticstoolbox/backends/VPython/README.md

-This folder contains the VPython graphics backend of the toolbox.
+This folder contains the VPython graphics backends of the toolbox.
 Instructions on how to use VPython, and the fundamentals of how it works are below.
 (Pictures to come)